-4Grogger also studies conviction, but finds it has limited effects beyond that of arrest.
+&lt;sup>4 Grogger also studies conviction but that finds it has limited effects beyond that of arrest.
 Grogger's data unfortunately did not have any information on jail or prison sentences, making it impossible to account for incapacitation.

-5Waldfogel (1994) studies average monthly earnings in the year before conviction and the last year of probation supervision and also finds large negative effects.
+&lt;sup>5 Waldfogel (1994) studies average monthly earnings in the year before conviction and the last year of probation supervision and also finds large negative effects.